KNBS-StatsChat/statschat-ke/docs/setup_guide.md

 ```

 > [!NOTE]
-> YOU WILL ONLY NEED TO DO THE VECTORE STORE SETUP ONCE
+> YOU WILL ONLY NEED TO DO THE VECTOR STORE SETUP ONCE
 > AFTERWARDS IT WILL ONLY NEED TO BE UPDATED